10 Amazing Facts You didn’t Know about the Terracotta Warriors

 Discovery of Terracotta Army by Farmers

 Who found the Terracotta Army?
 One can hardly believe the fact that such important royal burial pits were accidently discovered by a group of famers, not archeologists.
-In March, 1974, several broken life-sized clay figures were found near Xian by four farmers as they were digging a well, namely Yang Yanxin, Yang Zhifa, Yang Quanyi, and Yang Xinman.
+In March, 1974, several broken life-sized clay figures were found near Xian by nine farmers as they were digging a well, namely Yang Zhifa, Yang Peiyan, Yang Xinman, Yang Quanyi, Yang Wenxue, Yang Yanxin, Yang Yizhou, Yang Wenhai and Wang Puzhi.
 After the excavation, this grand underground military troop came to light again.
 Today, you can still see the founders in the museum, telling the story of the discovery and book signing.

 Terracotta Soldiers are Taller Than Modern People